OCA/account-invoice-reporting/account_invoice_production_lot/README.rst

 Usage
 =====

-Create a Sale Order, in field  "Create Invoice" set "On Delivery Order".
+Create a Sale Order.
-When the order is accepted and picked out , set pr production lot for each line of products in picking list.
+When the order is accepted and picked out , set production lot for each line of products in picking list.
-So Create invoice and  the serial numbers are displayed in the "formatted note" field, introduced by this module.
+Open or create invoice, click on "Load Lines Lots" and the serial numbers are displayed in the "Production Lots" on inovoice line and  in "formatted note" field on invoice report

 Bug Tracker